ucsb-csw8/w22/about.md

 Introduction to computer program development is for students with little to no programming experience.
 Basic programming concepts, variables and expressions, data and control structures, algorithms, debugging, program design, testing, and documentation.
 Note: Programming is concepts + skill, and skill requires <span style="color:green">**practice**</span>.
 Many of you will find this class to be different from classes you've taken before.

 ### Online class
-See Gauchospace (Try the zoom link before the first day; bookmark it for easy access).
+See Gauchospace (Try the Zoom link before the first day; bookmark it for easy access).

-You'll attend lectures and lab/discussion online via Zoom during specified times, just like a physical class.
-Lectures and labs **require synchronous interactions and active participation**.
+You'll attend class and lab/discussion online via Zoom during specified times, just like a physical class.
+Class time and labs **require synchronous interactions and active participation**.

 **Required**: Computer/tablet access (_**not** smartphone_) with headphones, fast Internet, non-distracting area (not coffeeshop).
 You'll watch/listen to live video/audio, interact with classmates, and type to chat or code.